 Unlike some of the other premium options here, ASUS has opted to stick with an FHD (1920×1280) display resolution, which is honestly probably for the best—the fewer pixels, the better performance and battery life you’ll get.
 While I’m sure QHD panels are nice, I will openly admit that they could be overkill on such relatively small displays.
 I realize there are a lot of opinions on this subject, however, so I’m just going to stop there.

 To offset the comparatively lower display resolution, the C302 does have some other unique features, like an ambient light sensor.
 Much like your phone, the C302’s display will automatically adjust brightness according to the lighting in the room—an admittedly nice feature to have, I think.
 It also has a backlit keyboard, which the Samsung units are surprisingly (and disappointingly) lacking.

 Pricing for the Flip C302 will start at $499 for the Core m3 model with just 4GB of RAM, with no word on how much the m7/8GB model will run.
 For more information on the C302, head here, or go here to buy the m3/4GB model from Amazon.
 Again, we’ll update as more information about the m7/8GB model becomes available.

 If you’ve been holding out for a new laptop and considering a Chromebook as your next machine, there’s never been a better time to make that leap.
 All the premium features available on these modern Chromebooks make them excellent choices for almost everyone, especially those who want powerful simplicity and an always up-to-date, secure system.
-For what it’s worth, I’ll be waiting for the ASUS Flip C302—it looks like the best machine of the bunch to this writer.
+For what it’s worth, I’ve chosen the ASUS Flip C302 as my primary laptop—it has the best balance of features and price to this writer.